 While still a young man, he came to Hawkinsville, Ga., and entered the drug business with his uncle, Darius Randolph Mathewson, a prominent Georgian.

-When the war between the states came on, Dr. Rose was among the first to volunteer, joining the cause of the south and enlisting in the Tenth Georgia Regiment of the Confederate Army.
+When the war between the states came on, Dr. Rose was among the first to volunteer.
 Although at first engaged in the field, he was soon transferred to the medical department, serving in the old converted hospital of William and Mary College, and later in the laboratory at Macon.

 Was Prominent Mason.